Work in prison

 Rest

-The incarcerated person shall enjoy rest weekly 24 hours, which normally takes place on Sundays.
+The person who is incarcerated is given a rest weekly 24 hours, which normally takes place on Sundays.

 This period must be added to the daily rest hours, i.e. 11 consecutive hours.